 There are other differences that relate to courses, coaching versus mentoring, assessments, and other operational aspects, but everything we do at WGU Academy is designed to prepare you for your future academic and career success.

 Q: What do you mean by "guaranteed admission" to WGU?

 A: Your WGU Academy program has been designed to meet the academic requirements for admission to WGU for aligned degree programs.
 (Some WGU programs are not currently covered by Academy’s offering.)
-Once you complete the required minimum number of transferable courses—generally 2 to 3, depending upon the WGU degree program you plan to enter—plus complete the Program for Academic and Career Advancement (PACA), you will only need to clear any remaining non-academic enrollment requirements to enroll at WGU.
+Once you complete the required courses for your WGU degree program, including the Program for Academic and Career Advancement (PACA), you will only need to clear any remaining non-academic enrollment requirements to enroll at WGU.
 You will need to complete WGU's application steps (possibly including the Readiness Assessment) if you haven't done so already.
 The remaining requirements may include such things as sending in all transcripts from prior colleges you've attended, if any, and special pre-enrollment steps for certain programs, etc. See the course requirements in each section or talk to an Academy Enrollment Counselor for more details.

 Q: What is the Program for Academic and Career Advancement (PACA)?

 A: PACA is based on an award-winning course at WGU that includes online lessons, group sessions, and personalized coaching.
 The PACA course helps students develop vital skills for academic success that can also translate to achievement in their career.
 Focusing on building self-reflective awareness, students examine how their own behaviors and mindsets influence their ability to attain their goals.
 Utilizing the skills and strategies learned over multiple online sessions, students will create a plan of action that will help them to move forward on their student journey with confidence and persistence